-- 1. Adopt the Terms of Reference for the Audit and Risk Committee in the form attached to this report; and - 2.
-Note the update in relation to the appointment of an independent member to the Committee. - 3.
-The CEO be requested to re-advertise the Expression of Interest for independent member/s of the Audit and Risk Committee
+- 1. recommend Council adopt the Terms of Reference for the Audit and Risk Committee in the form attached to this report; and - 2. note the update in relation to the appointment of an independent member to the Committee. - 3.
+The CEO be requested to re-advertise the Expression of Interest for independent member/s of the Audit and Risk Committee and Cr Wayne Johnson